makwaijun/personalwebpagev2/content/Poetry/Poetry6.md

 To crave the connection.
 Through a picture.
 Through words.

-Embattled with the foe of fantasy
+Embattled with the foe fantasy
 and dreamy irreality,

 Snapped, by the fear
-of braving the first confrontation,
+of the first confrontation,
 a terse dance subtly masked
-with misdirection and the play of tongues.
+and masqueraded with the play of tongues.

 But it is with the same subtleties
 of which I shyly approach.